wmsimien/p2p-api/README.md

 ## User Stories

 1. Users should be able to create and maintain an employee record.
-2. Users should be able to set an employee role as DOA or regular employee role like a Buyer.
+2. Users should be able to set an employee role as DOA (delegation of authority) or Buyer.
-2. User should be able to assign the DOA (delegation of authority) to a specific GL (General Ledger) expense account based on employee role which is required for this role.
+2. User should be able to assign the DOA (delegation of authority) to a specific GL (General Ledger) expense account.
 3. Users should be able to create and maintain a supplier record.
 4. Users should be able to create and maintain an item-favorites record.
 3. Users should be able to see a listing of all purchase order requisitions.